canalplus/rx-player/doc/architecture/buffers/buffer_orchestrator.md

    ^
 ```

-_Note that we still have the segment pushed to P2 available_
+_Note that we still have the segment pushed to P2 available in the corresponding
+SourceBuffer_

 When the current position go ahead of a _PeriodBuffer_ (here ahead of P1):